 May 26, 2020 | Permalink

-From closures to partial reopenings, there’s been a lot of change in our parks recently.
-We want our visitors to know that Tennessee State Parks have reopened, and you can now reserve a campsite, cabin, or lodge room online.
+From closures to record visitiation, there’s been a lot of change in our public lands across the United States.
+We want our visitors to know that Tennessee State Parks are open, and you can reserve a campsite, cabin, or lodge room online.
 As you look for safe and affordable options for vacationing, Tennessee State Parks is ready to help you find a getaway that fits your needs.
-Whether you’re ready to experience camping for the first time or you’re a full-time RVer looking for a safe retreat, we’re here to help you navigate your options so you can return to the outdoors with confidence.
+Whether you’re ready to experience camping for the first time or you’re a full-time RVer looking for a safe retreat, we’re here to help you navigate your options so you can visit the outdoors with confidence.

-We know that safety is at the forefront of everyone's minds, and we want to provide our visitors with the information needed to plan a safe and enjoyable trip.
+We want to provide our visitors with the information needed to plan a safe and enjoyable trip.
 You can find information on what Tennessee State Parks is doing to keep visitors safe and find answers to common questions here.

 Finding a Reservation That’s Right For You